Have you ever wanted to try your hand at driving an excavator or bulldozer? Today we are sharing our epic guide to Dig This Las Vegas!

 Dig This Vegas invited me to visit during our trip and experience my bucket list dreams.

-Let me just tell you if this is one of your dreams or bucket list items it is so fun!!!!
+Let me just tell you if this is one of your dreams or bucket list items it is so much fun!!!!

 My experience at Dig This Vegas started with my very first breathalyzer test.
 I am happy to say I blew a 0.00!
 Each customer is required to take a breathalyzer test before starting the safety orientation.